 No late homeworks will be accepted and cheating will not be tolerated.
 While you are encouraged to work with other people, you must write up your own solutions.

-There will be six short quizzes during the term, during section time, on dates listed in the calendar below.
+There will be three long quizzes during the term, during section time, on dates listed in the calendar below.
 There will be a convenient time for international students.
 You DO NOT have to take your quiz in the section in which you are enrolled.
-Students with DSP accommodations must contact Prof. Lucas to make arrangements as necessary.
+Students with DSP accommodationsmust contact Prof. Lucas to make arrangements as necessary.

 Q1: Wednesday, February 3